 - Exercise (e.g., swimming, jogging, cycling)

-Prevention of infection and reduction of exacerbations
+Prevention of infection and reduction of exacerbations in CF

 - Pulmonary exacerbations in patients with CF are often triggered by chronic lung infections of pathogenic organisms.